-Russia Pours in More Troops and Presses Attack in the East - NewsBreak
+Russia pours in more troops and presses attack in the east - NewsBreak

 “What they’re trying to do by positioning this, I think, is ... focus people’s minds and effort by saying, ‘Look, the conflict has begun in the Donbas,’” Crump said.
 “That partly puts pressure on NATO and EU suppliers to say, ‘Guys, we’re starting to fight now.
 We need this now.’”

-European and American arms have been key to bolstering Ukraine’s defense, helping the under-gunned country to hold off the Russians.
-Dutch Prime Minister Mark Rutte told Ukrainian President Volodymyr Zelenskyy on Tuesday that the Netherlands would send “heavier material,” including armored vehicles.
+European and American arms have played a key role in enabling the outgunned Ukrainians to hold off the Russians.
+The Dutch prime minister told Zelenskyy on Tuesday that the Netherlands would send “heavier material,” including armored vehicles.

 Associated Press journalists in Kharkiv said at least four people were killed and three wounded in a Russian attack on a residential area of the city.
 The attack occurred as residents attempted to maintain a sense of normalcy, with municipal workers planting spring flowers in public areas.